tanvir-git/odoo-documentation/content/applications/finance/accounting/payments/follow_up.rst

 Follow-up on invoices
 =====================

 A follow-up message can be sent to customers when a payment is overdue.
-Odoo helps you identify late payments and allows you to schedule and send the appropriate reminders using **follow-up actions** that trigger automatically one or more actions according to the number of overdue days.
+CoquiAPPs helps you identify late payments and allows you to schedule and send the appropriate reminders using **follow-up actions** that trigger automatically one or more actions according to the number of overdue days.
 You can send your follow-ups via different means such as email, post, or SMS.

 .. seealso::
-   - `Odoo Tutorials: Payment Follow-up <https://coqui.cloud/slides/slide/payment-follow-up-1682>`_
+   - `CoquiAPPs Tutorials: Payment Follow-up <https://coqui.cloud/slides/slide/payment-follow-up-1682>`_

 Configuration
 =============